ruokei/terraform-provider-acme/README.md

 This is a forked, reworked repository of Terraform ACME provider by vancluever to provide backoff retry functionalities.
 Documentation for this provider can be found at [Terraform ACME Provider](https://registry.terraform.io/providers/vancluever/acme/latest/docs)

+## Retryable Errors

+Add retryable errors under `./acme/errorlist.go` such as API limiting and throttling.